biswa2210/PROJECT-2-UEMK/AlgoVisualizer/Functionality2/readme.md

 [![Generic badge](https://img.shields.io/badge/contact%20me-facebook-blue)](https://www.facebook.com/biswarup.bhattacharjee.5811) [![Generic badge](https://img.shields.io/badge/visit%20my%20projects%20-github-brightgreen)](https://github.com/biswa2210)

 ## About :point_down:
 *It is the 2nd functionality of my project.* In mathematics and computer science, an algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.
 Algorithms are always unambiguous and are used as specifications for performing calculations, data processing, automated reasoning, and other tasks.

 As an effective method, an algorithm can be expressed within a finite amount of space and time, and in a well-defined formal language for calculating a function.
+Starting from an initial state and initial input (perhaps empty), the instructions describe a computation that, when executed, proceeds through a finite number of well-defined successive states, eventually producing "output" and terminating at a final ending state.
+The transition from one state to the next is not necessarily deterministic; some algorithms, known as randomized algorithms, incorporate random input.

+The concept of algorithm has existed since antiquity.
+Arithmetic algorithms, such as a division algorithm, was used by ancient Babylonian mathematicians c.
+2500 BC and Egyptian mathematicians c.
+1550 BC.
+Greek mathematicians later used algorithms in 240 BC in the sieve of Eratosthenes for finding prime numbers, and the Euclidean algorithm for finding the greatest common divisor of two numbers.
+Arabic mathematicians such as al-Kindi in the 9th century used cryptographic algorithms for code-breaking, based on frequency analysis.
 This part provides 72 cards containing details of different algorithms.
 Here are 3 types of algorithms, searching, sorting and others.
 ## LINK : :point_right:https://algo-visualize-algorithms.netlify.app/
 ## Purpose :point_down:
+Computer scientists learn by experience.
+We learn by seeing others solve problems and by solving problems by ourselves.
+Being exposed to different problem-solving techniques and seeing how different algorithms are designed helps us to take on the next challenging problem that we are given.
+By considering a number of different algorithms, we can begin to develop pattern recognition so that the next time a similar problem arises, we are better able to solve it.
+That is why we should learn algorithms.
 I have made this to make learning algorithms an interesting, facsinating and easy work.
 ## Use :point_down:
 Clicking on Algorithms user can see 72 cards of different algorithms.
 When user clicks on "learn more" in card a page opens showing time complexity, space complexity, definitions etc details.
 ## Importance :point_down: